jgarber623/sinatra-param/README.md

 ### Exception Classes

 Under the covers, sinatra-param captures one of three types of user-level errors.
-Each is a subclass of `Sinatra::Param::Error` (which itself subclasses `StandardError`):
+Each is a subclass Ruby's `StandardError`:

 - `Sinatra::Param::InvalidParameterError`
-- `Sinatra::Param::RequiredParameterError` (raised by the `any_of` helper)
+- `Sinatra::Param::RequiredParameterError` (raised by the `all_or_none_of` and `any_of` helpers)
 - `Sinatra::Param::TooManyParametersError` (raise by the `one_of` helper)

-Additionally, `Sinatra::Param::ArgumentError`s will be raised if implementation errors are encountered (e.g. mismatches between a parameter type and its default value).
+Additionally, `Sinatra::Param::ArgumentError`s is raised if implementation errors are encountered (e.g. mismatches between a parameter type and its default value).

+### Configuring Exception Handling

 If you'd prefer to handle these errors on your own, you can add the `raise: true` option to any `param`, `one_of`, or `any_of` declaration: